oncase/tarantulla-youtube/CONTRIBUTING.md

 - [Coding Rules](#rules)

 ## <a name="coc"></a> Code of Conduct
-The `Tarantulla-twitter` is a module of Tarantulla, it was built to be a open and inclusive solution.
+The `Tarantulla-youtube` is a module of Tarantulla, it was built to be a open and inclusive solution.
 So help us keep it this way.
-Please be kind to and respectful with other developers, as we all have the same goal: To make collecting, extracting and data-driven decisiton easier with `Tarantulla-twitter`.
+Please be kind to and respectful with other developers, as we all have the same goal: To make collecting, extracting and data-driven decisiton easier with `Tarantulla-youtube`.
 Our Code of Conduct complete [here][code-link]

 ## <a name="question"></a> Got an Module/Product Question or Problem?

-If you have questions about how to use `Tarantulla-twitter`, please see our [Readme][readme-link], and if you don't find the answer there, please contact [hello@tarantulla.io](mailto:hello@tarantulla.io) with any issues you have.
+If you have questions about how to use `Tarantulla-youtube`, please see our [Readme][readme-link], and if you don't find the answer there, please contact [hello@tarantulla.io](mailto:hello@tarantulla.io) with any issues you have.